ssheikin/trino/cork-oss-update.md

 When `cork` is based on an old OSS release (`OLD`) and a new OSS release (`NEW`) made in `trino` we cherry pick all the commits from `trino` using the steps outlined below.

+## Updating cork

+This instruction is for updating Cork from OSS.
+Any other downstream repositories likely have separate update instructions.

 ### prerequisites

 1. Make sure you have GNU versions of sed and find installed and in PATH.
 The PATH is usually displayed at the end of brew install.